maharjanmilan/personal-blog/content/post/build-a-custom-contact-form-for-your-static-website.md

 ![https://maharjanmilan.github.io/contact-form](https://cdn-images-1.medium.com/max/1600/1*D1aG9FOdm0bK-UdVUIEzAw.png)[https://maharjanmilan.github.io/contact-form](https://maharjanmilan.github.io/contact-form "https://maharjanmilan.github.io/contact-form")

 7\.
 Now you can see the contact details submitted from the form in you google sheet.
+You'll also receive an email with all the data.

 ![](https://cdn-images-1.medium.com/max/1600/1*zRAIkWAkw2Hl6ro74_hSgA.png)